 The tied pressure-overclosure behavior simulates a truly linear relationship between the pressure and the overclosure for positive and negative pressures.
 At zero overclosure the pressure is zero.
 It can only be used for face-to-face contact and similates tied contact between the slave and master face.
+Notice that all slave faces will be tied to opposite master faces, if any, irrespective whether there is a gap between them or not.
 The only parameter is the slope of the pressure-overclosure relationship.
 However, tied contact requires the specification of the stick slope on a FRICTION card.